 If you're done with all of the good food TV shows currently streaming on Netflix, don't despair: the service always carries a nice selection of documentary films on the subject, whether that means a tumultuous chef-driven story, a tale of obsession, or all of the ways our food is slowly killing us.
-Here's a handy guide of what's worth your time; it's updated regularly, so keep checking back when you're in need of something new to watch, and sign up for our weekly Streamail newsletter for all of our latest recommendations.
+Here's a handy guide of what's worth your time.

 Fire pits in every corner around the world unite in this James Beard Award-winning documentary about none other than the art of barbecue.
 Traveling through 12 countries, director Matthew Salleh examines the multitude of cultural traditions of grilling and smoking meats, from Texas barbecue to South African braii, hitting every important locale in between.
 Through vignettes, Barbecue dotes over the technical mastery required to turn a hunk of meat into the perfect food.

 Forks Over Knives (2011)

 Forks Over Knives doesn't pretend to be anything other than a vegan-advocacy film, and that's its strength.
 Instead of relying on sleight-of-hand or conspiracy-theorist talking heads, the film delves deep into research and makes its case.
 Whether you're on board is up to you, but by the end you'll find that it's difficult to deny that, at the very least, you could probably stand to add more vegetables to your diet.